-12 Storage Sets From Amazon That Will Organize Your Entire Life
+20 Storage Sets From Amazon That Will Organize Your Entire Life

-Amazon Prime Day is just a hop, skip, and a weekend away and we plan to stock up on everything from gadgets to swimsuits.
-And although storage is not exactly the sexiest of home decor concepts, it's definitely on our must-shop list right now.
+Although storage is not exactly the sexiest of home decor concepts, it's definitely on our must-shop list right now.
 Yes, the word storage makes us think of sagging brown moving boxes and dark, dusty attics... but thanks to Amazon, home organization doesn't have to be so drab.
-And because we don't actually have attics in our tiny city apartments, we're very into the retailer's chicer options for clever space-saving solutions that not only look good, but also help keep your shit together (literally).
+And because we don't actually have attics in our tiny city apartments, we're very into the retailer's chicer options for clever space-saving solutions that not only look good but also help keep your shit together (literally).

 We've already scoured Amazon for the best storage sets imaginable at affordable price points.
 Covering 360° of our tiny apartment needs, each one of these options is less than $100 and holds not one, but multiple kitchen, closet, bathroom, and living odds and ends.
 So no more, "stop trying to make storage happen" Regina George comments.
 Storage can be sexy, and the sets ahead prove it...especially that sleek acrylic shower caddy.